flotisable/EmacsInit/README.md

 - the target file name **initTargetName**

   this is the installed file name of **.emacs**

+- the source file name **initSourceName**

+  this is the file name in the repo, this is used for the purpose of updating emacs init file

 ## Using Install Script
 the script is written in **bash** script, so any shell support bash script can be used